-Accredited sponsors often receive financial and other support from non-accredited commercial organizations.
+Accredited sponsors often receive financial and other support from non-accredited organization.
 Such support can contribute significantly to the quality of CME activities.
-The purpose of these now standards is to describe appropriate behavior of accredited sponsors in planning, designing, implementing and evaluating certified CME activities for which commercial support is received.
+The purpose of these new standards is to describe appropriate behavior of accredited sponsors in planning, designing, implementing and evaluating certified CME activities for which commercial support is received.